christeenae/Main-Project-Daily-Reports-S7-CSA/Group 8/Member 3/readme.md

 ## Day 5
 looking for more ideas.

-## Day 6 16/10/22
+## Day 6
-finalising on topic .
+finalising on topic research .

-## Day 7 17/10/22
+## Day 7
-making presentation for zeroth review.
+Study and analysis of topic and research

+## Day 8
+Research of videos for our project .

-## Day 8 19/10/22
+## Day 9 19/10/22
 zeroth review presentation.

-## Day 9 20/10/22
+## Day 10
-discussing with guide on different ways to impplement and how to implement our project.
+discussing with guide on different ways to implement and how to implement our project.

-## Day 10 21/10/22
+## Day 11
 working on weekly report.